guimarcio/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a data warehouse with SQL Server, including ETL process, data modeling, and analytics
+Building a data warehouse with SQL Server, including ETL process, data modeling, and analytics.